sonnguyen9800/Luau-Mode-Setter/README.md

 # luau-mode-setter

 The Luau Mode Setter extension for Visual Studio Code allows you to easily toggle different mode directives in .luau files used in Roblox development.
-With this extension, you can manage strictness settings within your scripts by adding or modifying mode directives such as:
+With this extension, you can quickly set strict mode for your .luau script:

---!strict
---!nonstrict
---!nocheck
-These directives control specific settings that affect script behavior, ensuring that your Lua code adheres to desired standards.

 ## Features